 “What is there to explain?”
 You said, getting out of my car.
 “Imagine waking up in a room with nothing up on the walls and then imagine waking up in a room with a few painting hung up.”

 We walked in silence for a few steps across the empty parking lot.
-I remembered my college dorm and the band posters I had up then I compared that to my currently living situation, which includes naked walls, and I found no change in regards to how clothed versus naked walls, or an “environment with or without art,” affected me.
+I remembered my college dorm and the band posters I had up then I compared that to my current living situation, which includes naked walls, and I found no change regarding how clothed versus naked walls, or an “environment with or without art,” affected me.